-There isn’t a place in the world that I wouldn’t visit.
-No country or city, town or village that I wouldn’t explore if given the opportunity.
-But like most other people, I don’t have deep pockets, a large inheritance to cash in or a sugar daddy to fund my adventures.
-So instead I use food as a means to explore, show the world to my children and scratch the ever-present travel bug itch until I can pack my bags for the next adventure.
+There isn’t a place in the world that I wouldn’t like to visit.
+No country or city, town, or village that I wouldn’t explore if given the opportunity.
+But like most other people, I don’t have deep pockets, a large inheritance to cash in, or ample leisure time to indulge my fantasy adventures.
+Instead, I use food as a means to explore, to show the world to my children while exploring the wonderful foods that grow from it.

 Hi, I’m Adrienne.
-I’m a former dance anthropologist (yes that’s a thing), turned food and travel writer.
+I’m a former dance anthropologist (yes that’s a thing), turned food and culture writer.
 Born in Cleveland Ohio where I learned to embrace my Jewish-meets-Texan heritage, I moved to England in 2006 via three glorious years spent roaming the desert in Albuquerque New Mexico and a few short months in Granada, Spain.
 You can find me here in London, typing away at the keyboard in my tiny home office, or sifting through my ever-growing collection of spices in my (slightly bigger) kitchen.

-And, where there is time (which there seems to be less and less of in the current climate) I publish family-friendly recipes that explore this great big world in tiny, bite-sized pieces right here on my website.
-What I can’t show my children by train, plane or automobile, I try to show them by way of their plates and their senses, in the hopes of connecting to something bigger than just lunch.
+And, where there is time (which there seems to be less and less of in the current climate) I publish family-friendly recipes that explore aspects of this great big world in tiny, bite-sized pieces right here on my website.
+What I can’t show my children by travel, I try to show them by way of their plates and their senses, in the hopes of connecting to something bigger than just lunch.

 Thanks for reading. x